Association of Chartered Certified Accountants (ACCA)

 A student has to only re-take the exam for which he or she did not receive the pass mark (no aggregation system).

-The ACCA course is bifurcated into 14 examinations.
+The ACCA course is bifurcated into 16 subjects.
 A student can attempt one to four papers every March, June, September and December.

 Knowledge based exams